kaapstorm/tedmagi_2024/src/5_enablement.rst

 Enablement is how the Republic of Humanity gets things done.

-Or, keeping with Dimagi context, if Representation touches on Team, then Enablement touches on Profit.
-(The next section, Execution, will touch on Impact.)

 The Republic of Humanity has a floating fiat currency.
 I would call it "ROH Bucks", but I worry that the name "Robux" is already taken.
 It is not a cryptocurrency; it is not governed by an algorithm.
 It is issued